bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 - App ID = Snowplow_standalone

-If the Snowplow Search Event is enabled, the module look for the Search Path to trigger a search event and extract the search terms from the URI using the defined Search Key:
+If the Snowplow Search Event is enabled, the module looks for the Search Path to trigger a search event and extract the search terms from the URI using the defined Search Key:

 - Search Path = Enter the search path(s) required to trigger a search event.
 If you want to use multiple paths, use comma-separated values (Example: '/search1, /search2').